 Can we say that our investigative, law enforcement and legal system is such that there is no real possibility of innocent people being convicted and scapegoats being hanged?
 It is crucial in this whole debate to keep in mind that the process which may end at the gallows begins, not at the trial stage, but at the initial stage of investigation of the crime.
 The integrity and reliability of the police investigation is absolutely crucial, for it is from this that the evidence emerges on which a man may be eventually executed.
 The poor and the disadvantaged, who do not have the capacity to search for evidence that would indicate their innocence, and who have less access to competent and experienced lawyers, are the most likely victims of miscarriages of justice.
-CRM is also disturbed by indications that underworld elements appear to have support of politicians who in turn influence police investigation.

 Of course the danger of wrongful conviction applies equally to crimes punished by imprisonment.
 But the unique nature and awesome finality of the death sentence places it in a category apart.
 There have been several instances in other countries of persons executed on evidence that later proved to be unreliable.
 Notably, there have been cases where the police or the prosecution have suppressed evidence favourable to the defence.
-It is here that the inadequacy of the safeguards listed by the government - the recommendation of the trial judge, the Attorney General, and the Minister of Justice, become apparent, for their role arises at a very much later stage.
-There are other obvious reasons too why this is not an ideal mechanism for arriving at a life and death decision, in which political considerations and the pressures - and countervailing pressures - of outcry from various elements of the public, are bound to sometimes be a factor.
+It is here that the inadequacy of the safeguards listed by the government-the recommendation of the trial judge, the Attorney General, and the Minister of Justice, become apparent, for their role arise at very much later stage.
+There are other obvious reasons too why this is not an ideal mechanism for arriving at a life and death decision, in which political considerations and the pressures-and countervailing pressures-of outcry from various elements of the public, are bound to sometimes be a factor.